 Chemical Education Xchange has been developed as a venue to allow for discussion, exchange of ideas and resources, and collaboration among chemistry educators.
 Registered users may download resources, participate in discussions, and contribute unique content.
 The following manuscript types may be submitted.
 Some types are peer reviewed.
 Note that comments are mediated and must be approved by ChemEd X admin as appropriate before publication.

-- Articles providing a venue for exchanging ideas and resources valuable to the chemical education community.
+- Articles provide a venue for exchanging ideas and resources valuable to the chemical education community.
 Topics relevant to teaching and learning chemistry at the precollege and introductory college levels are welcome.
 Minimum of four paragraphs.
 Include references for information used.
 Peer reviewed.

 - Laboratory Experiments that have been used with students to investigate chemical phenomena as well as to develop skills with laboratory techniques, equipment, or instrumentation.
+Peer reviewed.
 Notes for instructors and descriptions of hazards should be included in order to allow educators to readily adapt the labs to their teaching objectives and local conditions.
 It is expected that the author has used the activity with students.
 Peer reviewed.

 - Events of interest to chemical educators at the international, national, state or local level, including webinars, meetings, workshops, conferences, etc.

-If you would like to contribute, you must first be a registered user of Chemical Education Xchange.
+If you would like to contribute, you must first be a registered member of Chemical Education Xchange.
 Please complete your profile, including a photo of yourself and a tagline which will both be published alongside your work.
 Then, you can send a request for an invitation to contribute.
 Use the Manuscript Template (a Word version to edit) as an outline for your contribution.
 If invited, you will be asked to include the information discussed below for each type of manuscript.

 Manuscript Preparation Details